alibabacloud-automation/terraform-alicloud-kafka-cloudmonitor/README.md

-Terraform module which creates Kafka and cloudMonitor instance on Alibaba Cloud
+Terraform module which creates Kafka and CloudMonitor instance on Alibaba Cloud

-terraform-alicloud-message-transfer-kafka
+terraform-alicloud-kafka-cloudmonitor
 ---

 English | [简体中文](README-CN.md)